flutter/news_toolkit/docs/docs/overview.md

 ## Quick Start

 Here's what you need to get started.
+Depending on the number of flavors you plan to create for your project, the setup time may vary.
+For example, you can you can complete end-to-end setup in less than 10 minutes for one flavor.
+For additional flavors, you can expect this setup time to increase.
+Check out flutter.dev/news for additional information and video tutorials.

 ### Prerequisites